-During the Fall and Spring semesters the LRC is open from 7:30 a.m. to 7:30 p.m.
+During the Fall and Spring semesters the HCC Library is open from 7:30 a.m. to 7:30 p.m.
 Monday through Thursday and from 7:30 a.m. to 4:00 p.m. on Friday.
-The Library is also open from 10:00 a.m. to 2:00 p.m. on most Saturdays.
-Summer hours, Saturday hours, and hours between semesters may differ.
-For a current schedule please see the Hours tab near the top of the Library home page.
+Summer hours and hours between semesters may differ.
+For a current schedule of library hours and closings, please see the Hours page.

 Do I need a library card?

 All patrons wishing to check out materials must present a valid library ID.
 Students, faculty and staff may register for a free library barcode sticker for their campus ID.
 Community members may register for a free Community Borrower's Card.
-A.L.
-Freedlander LRC reserves the right to suspend or revoke library privileges for any patron guilty of theft or misuse of library materials.
+The HCC Library reserves the right to suspend or revoke library privileges for any patron guilty of theft or misuse of library materials.
 A student found guilty of theft, mutilation or defacement of materials is subject to suspension from the college.

 How many books, periodicals, and DVDs may I check out?

 There is no limit on books or periodicals for HCC students, faculty and staff.
 Community borrowers may check out up to 10 books or periodicals.
 All patrons are limited to 3 DVDs at one time.
 Patrons are responsible for the safety, proper use and return of all materials.

 Books may be checked out for 3 weeks, except for Reference materials, which do not circulate except by special permission from a librarian.
 Periodicals and equipment may be checked out for 1 week.
 Please see a librarian for more details.
 For more information about checking out equipment click on the Equipment Resources link on the left side of this page.

 What are the overdue fines?

 Fines are 10 cents per day per item for all library materials.
 All accounts must be cleared before a student is allowed to register for the following semester, to graduate, or to receive a transcript.